jeffijoe/awilix/README.md

 * `opts.cwd`: The `cwd` being passed to `glob`.
 Defaults to `process.cwd()`.
 * **returns**: A `Promise` for when we're done.
 This won't be resolved until all modules are ready.
 * `opts.formatName`: Can be either `'camelCase'`, or a function that takes the current name as the first parameter and returns the new name.
 Default is to pass the name through as-is.
+* `registrationOptions`: An `object` passed to the registrations.
+Used to configure the lifetime of the loaded modules.

 Example: